OpenF2/F2/docs/src/container-development.md

 #### 4. Assign Root Element to AppConfig

 To use pre-loaded apps, an additional property is required on the `AppConfig` object.
 It is called `root` and can be either a CSS selector string _or_ a DOM element.
+Regardless of type, F2 will parse the value of `root` and it must return an existing in-page DOM element.
+Furthermore, the value of `root` must represent a _unique_ DOM element as each app needs its own containing, or `root`, element.

 ```javascript
 var _appConfig = {